RahulRKS01/SnapSecure2.0/README.md

 - Navigate to the registration page from the home screen
 - Enter your email address, create a strong password, and confirm your password
 - Submit the form to create your account
-- Check your email for a verification link (if enabled)

 #### Login:
 - Enter your registered email and password
-- Enable "Remember Me" for persistent login (optional)
-- Use the "Forgot Password" link if needed

 #### Profile Management:
 - Access your profile from the user menu in the top-right corner
 - Update personal information (name, contact details)
-- Change your password (requires current password verification)
 - Set notification preferences

 ### Dashboard Navigation